Chen Jin (badminton): 2010

 In January, Chen entered the Malaysia Open and reached the quarter-finals before losing out to Lee Chong Wei in straight games 11–21, 13–21.
 A week later, Chen went to the Korea Open.
 He again reached the quarter-finals before again tasting defeat at the hands of the top seed Lee Chong Wei, this time in rubber games, 14–21, 21–15, 16–21.
 In March, Chen took part in the All England Open.
 In yet another quarter-final showing, he lost to Kenichi Tago in rubber games.
 In the following week, Chen managed to capture his second Swiss Open.
 The finalist he beat was his compatriot Chen Long.
 Chen won in rubber games 12–21, 21–15, 21–17 in the final.
 Later in May, Chen was selected to represent his country in the 2010 Thomas & Uber Cup which was held in Kuala Lumpur, Malaysia and subsequently won the championships after beating Indonesia 3–0 in the Thomas Cup final.
 Chen played the second singles in the championships.
 In the final match, he beat Indonesia's Simon Santoso in rubber games 19–21, 21–17, 21–7.

 Chen began the second half of the year in style by winning the 2010 BWF World Championships, becoming world champion.
 He beat Indonesia's Taufik Hidayat 21–13, 21–15 in the final.
 In September, Chen participated in the China Masters but was outplayed by Chou Tien-chen from Chinese Taipei 18–21, 8–16 (retired) in the second round due to a leg injury.
 After a two-month rest, Chen came back to play in the 2010 Asian Games men's team and individual tournament which were held in Guangzhou, China.
 Chen again helped Chinese men's team reach the final by defeating Hong Kong's Chan Yan Kit in the quarter-finals, Indonesia's Simon Santoso in the semi-final, and in the final, he beat South Korean Son Wan-ho with an easy 21–9, 21–15 win.
 Chen also helped secure the men's team gold medal for China.
 Later in the individual tournament, Chen again lost to the world number one Lee Chong Wei in rubber games 21–14, 15–21, 7–21.
 In the final game, Chen made a lot of careless mistakes and allowed Lee to pull away at 11–4, 16–6 and 20–7.
 Hence, Chen could only add a bronze medal for China in the individual event.
 A week later, Chen took part in the China Open which was held in Shanghai and reached the semi-finals.

 2011

 Chen kicked-off the second half of the year with a bronze medal at the 2011 BWF World Championships.
-He was unable to defend his title after being thrashed by Lee Chong Wei 13–21, 9–21 in the semi-finals.
+He was unable to defend his title after being beaten by Lee Chong Wei 13–21, 9–21 in the semi-finals.